wuyang1002431655/tango_with_django_19/manuscript/chapter-system-setup.md

 2. Follow the on-screen prompts to install Python.
 3. Close the installer once completed, and delete the downloaded file.

 Once the installer is complete, you should have a working version of Python ready to go.
-By default, Python 2.7.5 is installed to the folder `C:\Python27`.
+By default, Python 2.7.5 is installed to the directory `C:\Python27`.
 We recommend that you leave the path as it is.

 Upon the completion of the installation, open a Command Prompt and enter the command `python`.
 If you see the Python prompt, installation was successful.
 However, in certain circumstances, the installer may not set your Windows installation's `PATH` environment variable correctly.
 This will result in the `python` command not being found.
 Under Windows 7, you can rectify this by performing the following: